-Every two years, the Provost (or the Provost's designee) shall designate and appoint a chairperson of the IRB.
-The Provost (or the Provost's designee) may also designate and appoint a co-chairperson of the IRB, as deemed necessary or appropriate.
-The Provost (or the Provost's designee) may remove a chairperson and/or co-chairperson with cause.
+Every two years, a chairperson is selected for the IRB.
+A co-chairperson may also be selected on an as-needed basis.
 The service of the co-chairperson will be required in cases in which there is a conflict of interest (e.g., when the IRB chairperson is also the chairperson or faculty advisor of a student's research project; when the IRB chairperson is submitting an application for his/her own research).
 In such cases, the IRB co-chairperson will preside over the review of the student's/chairperson's work, will be responsible for notifying the student/chairperson of the outcome, and will be the person listed on the informed consent form as the agent representing the IRB.
-The chairperson and co-chairperson, as applicable, shall serve for a term of two years, or as otherwise indicated by the Provost (or Provost's designee).
-The chairperson or co-chairperson, as applicable, may call meetings of the IRB that are not regularly scheduled, shall set the agenda for each meeting, and shall preside at all meetings of the IRB.